stephendiadamo/central_logger/README.md

 /logger/api/v1.0/get_logs

 * For fetching log data
-* Will return JSON data of log entries
+* Will return JSON data of all log entries
 * Can filter by 'log_type' by sending an optional parameter 'filter'